Plastic Surgery Interactive is a community service of John Di Saia, MD

-Some of the visitors of this web site have asked if I have anything against big breasts.
-This seems like a silly question.
-In my professional opinion, there is a limit to how large a woman's breasts can be made without having an unacceptable risk of complications.
-Some surgeons treat the patient like a patron at a sandwich shop.
-I do not.
+In my various online activities, I have been asked if I have anything against big breasts or "Is this breast augmentation gone bad?"
+Put simply, there is a limit to how large a woman's breasts can be made without having an unacceptable risk of complications.
+Some women want the surgery anyway, but that is another story.
 I try to limit problems as much as possible.
-Reviewing cases for the California Medical Board over the last two years has taught me that my own complications are mere shadows of those that some other California surgeons are facing.
-It is gratifying to see that my philosophy is effective.
+Reviewing cases for the California Medical Board over the last ten years has taught me that my own complications are mere shadows of those that some other California surgeons are facing.
+Everything is relative in cosmetic surgery.

 -JPD